Keurusselkä

 Keurusselkä is a lake in Central Finland between the towns of Keuruu to the north and Mänttä to the south.
 It covers an area of 117.3 km2.
 Its average depth is 6.4 m with a maximum depth of 40 m.
 The surface lies at 105.4 m above sea level.
-The lake is 27 km long and is a part of the Kokemäenjoki water system.
-Keurusselkä gained international publicity in 2004 when a pair of amateur geologists discovered an ancient impact crater on the western shore of the lake.
+The lake is 27 km long and is a part of the Kokemäenjoki River basin.
+Keurusselkä gained international publicity in 2004 when a pair of amateur geologists discovered an ancient impact structure on the western shore of the lake.

+Etymology

+Keurusselkä was originally only the name of the largest fjard of the lake, while the lake was known as Väärinkeuru or Keuruvesi.
+The element keuru is a dialectal word meaning "crooked", in this context referring to the shape of the lake.
+The older names were displaced by the name Keurusselkä in the 19th century.
+The name of Keuruu is derived from the lake's name.

 Environmental issues

 In 1986, the Keurusselkä region was heavily contaminated (70 kBq/m2) by radioactive caesium, ^{137}Cs, from the Chernobyl disaster fallout.
-In 2003, some fish near Mänttä still had caesium concentrations several times higher than in Olkiluoto and Loviisa, which host the nuclear plants of Finland.
+In 2003, some fish near Mänttä still had caesium concentrations several times higher than in Olkiluoto and Loviisa, which host the only two nuclear plants of Finland.
 This is due to the difference between the uptake of caesium in fresh water and brackish or saline water.
 However, the concentration levels are so small that eating the fish is not considered a health risk.

 Apart from radioactivity, the water quality is also weakened by humic substances and local sewage.
 Despite that, the water quality is generally good, and the central part of the lake is in almost pristine condition.
 The lake is considered good for fishing, and the pike (Esox lucius) and perch (Perca fluviatilis) populations are especially large.